HELP PRESERVE &

 HOW IT WORKS

 The Air Force Space & Missile Museum is always seeking volunteers.
 Join us if you have an interest in preserving and sharing the history of the space and missile programs.
 To be a successful volunteer candidate, you should live within a reasonable driving distance of the museum.
-You must also meet security requirements to be issued a credential for entry onto Cape Canaveral Air Force Station.
+You must also meet security requirements to be issued a credential for entry onto Cape Canaveral Space Force Station.

 You will complete a training program before being assigned work at the Museum or the History Center.
 The work schedule is normally several days per month for several hours, but can be adjusted more or less based on your personal schedule.
 After training completion, you will educate visitors in the history of the space and missile programs developed over the years at Cape Canaveral.
 You may also choose to work in the Museum and History Center Gift Shops.Contact Us